ZTMowrer947/ProjectPortfolio/README.md

     - `error.message`
     - `error.status`
     - `error.stack`
-        - Note: The stack message only appears when the app is running in development mode (when the NODE_ENV environment variable is not present or set to "development")
+        - Note: The stack message only appears when the app is running in development mode.

 #### Layout, CSS, and styles
 - The following items have been customized: